Moodle Course Format: Flexible Sections

 How to enable the format:

-1. Enter the Course Settings menu by the selecting Settings tab on the top bar of your course page
+1. Click on the Settings tab on the top bar of your course page.

-2. Scroll to and expand the Format section.
+2. Scroll to and expand the Course format section.

-3. Open the drop-down menu next to the Format label, and select Flexible Sections.
+3. Open the drop-down menu next to the Format label, and select Flexible Sections format.
+You will also see additional customization options:

-4. Click one of the Save buttons at the bottom of the page.
+4. Once the settings are adjusted, click the Save button at the bottom of the page.

 How to add subsections: